 Fence company owner apologizes, plans to answer to warrants

-WALKER - A businessman wanted by the law, tells 2 On Your Side that the coronavirus is to blame for his troubles.
+WALKER - A businessman wanted by the law tells 2 On Your Side that the coronavirus is to blame for his troubles.

 William Bozarth is wanted in Ascension and Livingston Parishes on theft and contractor fraud charges.
 The Tiger Fences owner says he's learned from the past few months and apologizes to those who have been affected.